Louis Melsens

 Louis Henri Frédéric Melsens (11 July 1814 - 20 April 1886) was a Belgian physicist and chemist.
-In 1846, he became professor of chemistry at the Royal Veterinary School of Cureghem in Anderlecht, Brussels.
+He was professor of chemistry at the Royal Veterinary School of Cureghem in Anderlecht, Brussels.
 Melsens applied the principle of the Faraday cage to lightning conductors and invented tincture of iodine for disinfection.
 In medical circles he became internationally famous for his research on oral administration of potassium iodide as a cure for mercury or lead poisoning.

 Life and career

 Melsens was born in Leuven on 11 July 1814, first of at least 5 children to Henri Melsens and Marie Henriette Françoise Hamoir.
 He was first home-schooled by his mother and went on to high school in Leuven.
 He studied ancient languages, as well as English, German and Italian, and began his career in the offices of a commercial firm in Antwerp, with the Josson brothers.
 Not really having a commercial streak, he decided to devote the rest his life to the study of science.
-On the advice of his mother and his fellow student Jean Servais Stas, he went to Paris to study chemistry and physics in Jean-Baptiste Dumas's private laboratory.
-He shared an apartment with Stas.
-He completed his training in Bonn, Germany, where he attended Liebig's laboratory.
-He became a doctor of science at the University of Giessen.
+On the advice of his mother and his fellow student Jean Servais Stas, he went to Paris to work in Jean-Baptiste Dumas's private laboratory for 4 years, during which time he worked and shared an apartment with Stas.
+Subsequently, he studied chemistry in Bonn, Germany, where he attended Liebig's laboratory, and at the University of Giessen.

-Back in Belgium, he obtained the chair of physics and chemistry at the Royal Veterinary School of Cureghem and permanent examiner at the Belgian Royal Military Academy.
+In Belgium, he obtained the chair of physics and chemistry at the Royal Veterinary School of Cureghem and permanent examiner at the Belgian Royal Military Academy.
 He was appointed correspondent of the Royal Academy of Belgium, on 16 December 1846 and became a member of the institution on 15 December 1850.
 He was made knight in the Order of Leopold in 1856 or 1857, before his marriage to Wilhelmine Jeanne Marie Koli on 30 July 1857.
 He was director of the Classe des sciences in 1859.

-Melsens suffered from poor health throughout his life, and died at the age of 71 on 20 April 1886 in Brussels.
+Melsens had at least one daughter, whom he survived.
+He suffered from poor health throughout his life, and died at the age of 71 on 20 April 1886 in Brussels.
 He is buried in Evere.